voximplant/android-sdk-v3-demo/README.md

 - **Audio calls**: Demonstration of the capabilities of Voximplant Android SDK for making audio calls.
+- **Video calls**: Demonstration of the capabilities of Voximplant Android SDK for making video calls with PiP functionality.
 - **Jetpack Compose UI**: The application's user interface is built using Jetpack Compose for more convenient and declarative UI development.